 (Image credit: Future / Simon Bevan)

-Such a unique and clever way to display foraged foliage, hung upside down like this in a way that looks like a row of real miniature Christmas trees!
-I love it.
+Such a unique and clever Christmas decorating idea!
+I love how the foraged foliage is displayed hung upside down like this, in a way that looks like a row of real miniature Christmas trees — I love it.
 Affixed to branches for an all-over organic feel that's truly authentic.
 It also pairs perfectly with the red of the Christmas tree decoration on the side table.
 This Large Paper Fir Tree Decoration at H&M has the same feel and comes in a range of colors to suit your scheme.

 24. Use a Table to Elevate Your Tree